Jump to main content Jump to footer Skip navigation Jump to navigation start

 The scholarship is not sufficient for this!

 If you do want to bring your family along, you have to bear the additional costs yourself and provide proof of being able to cover these costs (e.g. bank/savings account which can be accessed from Austria).
-Family members can then apply for a “Residence Permit – Family” for each family member at the Austrian representative authority in their country of residence.
+Certain groups of family members* can then apply for a “Stay Permit – Family Reunification” for each family member at the Austrian representative authority in their country of residence.
 They have to await the processing of their applications in their country of residence.
-Only in exceptional cases (e.g. people who are allowed to enter Austria without requiring a visa) it is possible to apply for the residence permit at the competent residence authority in Austria.
+Only in exceptional cases2 (e.g. people who are allowed to enter Austria without requiring a visa) it is possible to apply for the residence permit at the competent residence authority in Austria.
 Further information is available here.

 In some cases OeAD scholarship holders can also apply for a Settlement Permit - Researcher (“Niederlassungsbewilligung – Forscher”) or a Residence Permit - Student ("Aufenthaltsbewilligung - Student").
 A "Settlement Permit - Researchers" is only granted if your Austrian host institution has concluded a hosting agreement for carrying out a research project with you.
 Please note that only very few institutions offer such an agreement.